 The amount of disability pensions from the statutory accident insurance depends on the degree of reduction in ability to work.
 This degree of reduction shall be approximated by the number of weekly hours a recipient works, while in receipt.
 If this is zero hours (lhw=0) the earnings capacity is assumed to be reduced entirely and eligible individuals receive a full pension of 67% of their entire previous-year net employment income.
 If they work non-zero hours (lhw>0) the earnings capacity is assumed to be only partly reduced and a partly pension is paid in accordance to the remaining level of earnings capacity (factor of l-lhw/30).
 It is assumed that 30 hours and more (lhw=>30) is full-time work, which means that recipients working 30 hours or more per week are assumed to have unaffected earnings capacity and receive a pension of zero.
-Furthermore, levels for the full and the partly pension are adjusted according to benefit duration, which has been approximated by the number of months recipients report to have been inactive/retiree/disabled during the observed year (pdimy).

 The main problem when simulating contributory disability benefits from the statutory accident insurance is that neither the contribution history, nor the entitlement basis that determines the benefit amount, nor the degree of disability, are observed in the data.
 While the contribution history and the disability level have been approximated with the help of other observed information, for the entitlement basis, more needs to be done.
-Pre-spell net employment income has been approximated by inverting the benefit function for several contributory benefits (i_ntpy, also see Section 3.3.4).
+Pre-spell net employment income has been approximated by inverting the benefit function for several contributory benefits (i\ntpy, also see Section 3.3.4).
 Furthermore, in order to avoid double-counting of benefits, disability pensions from the accident insurance can only be simulated for individuals aged up to 65.
 The reason for this is that in the input dataset disability pensions from the accident insurance for individuals aged 65 and older are part of old-age benefits instead of disability benefits.
 The solution chosen to overcome this problem is that we use simulated disability benefits for individuals younger than 65 whereas we use observed disability benefits for those individuals older than 65.